iconifyit/json-to-model/README.md

 # json-to-js-model

-Converts a JSON object to JavaScript class (singles &amp; multiples) with getters &amp; setters.
+Quickly and easily generate JavaScript models (POJsO - Plain Old JavaScript Objects) from a JSON object with getters &amp; setters, data type validation, including single item classes and collections.

 ## Usage:

 `json-to-js-model` can be used as an import in a Node project or as a command-line utility.
 The tool takes a JSON description file of key -> value pairs and generates a JavaScript model with getters and setters.

 ### Single Item example